 Defective Takata airbags have been replaced with identical defective Takata

 airbags in some cases.
 This is being used as a temporary fix, swapping

 older airbags that have likely degraded with fresh iterations, in a move that lowers the risk of a defective deployment.
 These airbags too will have to be

 Car manufacturers – including Toyota, Lexus, Subaru, Mazda, BMW and Honda – have

 confirmed they made like-for-like replacements in a fraction of

 cars.
-Fiat Chrysler Automobiles confirms Chrysler, Dodge and Jeep cars are being replaced with iterations from a different manufacturer.
+Fiat Chrysler Automobiles confirms airbags in Chrysler, Dodge and Jeep cars are being replaced with iterations from a different manufacturer.

-Will I get a refund or loan car under the compulsory recall notice that's been drafted by the government?
+Will I get a refund or loan car under the compulsory recall?

 When is the recall likely to be complete?

 Takata says the recall will be complete by December 2020, but it is possible the recall could be extended.